tsipkens/aubos/README.md

-# Axis-symmetric unified background-oriented Schlieren (AUBOS)
+# Axis-symmetric, unified background-oriented Schlieren (AUBOS)

 The program is designed to analyze background-oriented Schlieren data for axis-symmetrical objects using the Abel transform and related operations.
 The focus is placed on interpreting data within the unified framework (Grauer and Steinberg, 2020][GrauerSteinberg20]), thus implementing axis-symmetric unified background-oriented Schlieren (AUBOS).